 Mitsubishi Outlander hybrid: verdict

-The new Outlander PHEV doesn’t reinvent the wheel, but then again it didn’t need to.
-Ironically while it originally landed at a good time, it’s more relevant now than ever before as the push for plug-ins intensifies.
+The latest Outlander PHEV doesn’t reinvent the wheel, but then it didn’t need to.
+It’s more relevant now than ever before as the push for plug-ins intensifies.
 And looking beyond the powertrain, the Outlander remains a decent if unexciting all-round package.